 I also snapped a few when they returned to the boat.
 Everyone was ecstatic about great their experience was.
 Komodo Island definitely didn’t disappoint at all.
 I asked these experienced divers how Komodo Island rated on a scale of 1-10 with their other dives and I got 8’s and 9’s, which I thik is pretty damn good.

-Getting out of my wetsuit was easier, but still not a flattering experience.
+It’s easier to get out of wetsuits then it is to get in it.
+It was still a bit of a struggle though.
 Sorry, but there’s no way anyone looks good when they’re stuck inside one of those and trying to escape.
 But once free, I realized I was famished.
 Was it the adrenaline and excitement of my first dive?
 Was it the massive cramps in my calves.
 Apparently all the time I spend in the gym didn’t prepare me in the slightest for using fins in the water and my calves were one giant knot.

 Luckily, the men on the boat prepared a huge lunch and we all found seats around a large communal table.
 They cooked a large plate of noodles, some meat, vegetables, and yes — even tempeh.
 I couldn’t believe that I was going to have some of my all time favorite food, tempeh, since I hadn’t had any since leaving the US.
 And I can honestly say it was so delicious, even Luke, a meat eater, enjoyed it.